what is testosterone replacement therapy for women?

 Potential risks and side effects

-Although TRT can offer advantages, there are also side effects and potential risks, in particular:
+Although TRT can offer benefits, there are also side effects and potential risks:

 Acne and oily skin – from an increase in oil production.